 A CLI configuration that restricts users’ access rights.
 The system limits shell sessions to a filesystem that does not contain the

 home directories of other cPanel users on the system.

-A computer programming language that many web applications use. cPanel uses Java to provide the SSHTerm and Java Telnet features.
+A computer programming language that many web applications use. cPanel uses Java to provide the Java Telnet feature.
 These small applications, which run within the context of a browser, are called applets.